 In 2010, the Institute celebrated its 20th anniversary.
 These are some of our research highlights over the past two decades.

 Some highlights include:

-- Discovering that folate can prevent spina bifida
+- Promoting folate to prevent spina bifida

 Mandatory folate fortification a win for Australian families

 - Hib meningitis vaccination

 Media release: Childhood meningitis

 - Improving outcomes for Aboriginal babies and children